9 of the best Dutch books to read

 Turks Fruit by Jan Wolkers is the raw and sensual story of an impossible love between Olga and Eric.
 Their deep passion has taken them on wild adventures but due to their differences, they continuously break up.
 Eric retells their tumultuous relationship in the novel, and how their viewpoints shift when tragedy befalls them, forcing them to choose what matters most to them.
 Turks Fruit came as a shock to Dutch literature in 1969 as never before had love, sex, and death been so seamlessly woven together.

 Jan Wolkers was a Dutch writer, sculptor, and painter and is considered one of the great postwar Dutch authors.
-The rawness of his writing and his eccentric nature, especially in terms of love and sex, was often controversial and shocking to the public in the 1960s.
+The rawness of his writing and his eccentric nature, especially in terms of love and sex, were often controversial and shocking to the public in the 1960s.
 He refused several literary awards such as the Constantijn Huygensprijs and the P.C.
 Hooftprijs.

 9. Het gouden ei, Tim Krabbe